aquaULB/solving_pde_mooc/notebooks/TaylorExpansion.md

 plt.style.use('./mainstyle.use')
 ```

-Let us now create the first mathematical object that will represent $\Delta$.
+Let us now create the first mathematical object that will represent the error term $R_3$ of the approximation of the exponential function (see \ref{eq:residual}).

-When we want to define certain quantity at the set of points, we might use *either* built-in Python sequences (list, tuple, range etc.) *or* 1D numpy arrays.
+When we want to define certain quantity at the set of points, we might use *either* built-in *Python* sequences (list, tuple, range etc.) *or* 1D *NumPy* arrays.
 What to choose?
-In many cases yor choice will not affect the result, **but** usually numpy array is better because of the following [reasons][3]:
+In many cases yor choice will not affect the result, **but** usually *NumPy* array is better because of the following [reasons][3]:
 * *Memory*

     They occupy less space.